 Connecting to The Half Shekel Today

 Giving Half Shekel is a tradition that continued along the generations.
 The time for it is before or during Purim.
-The amount is the worth of 10 grams (0.353 Ounces) of pure Silver.
-On March, 2019 this is 20 Israeli Shekels.
+The amount is the worth of 9.6 gr of pure Silver.
+On March, 2022 this is 24 ILS.

 The Qetoret (Ketoret)